There's A Typo On Tickets For Trump's First State Of The Union Address Because This Is The World We Live In

 The spokesperson did not know how many tickets had to be recalled and redistributed, however.
 Around 700 people usually attend the address, which is a joint session of Congress plus some of the president's guests.

-House Speaker Paul Ryan's press operations director pushed back on those who were blaming Republicans for the spelling mistake.
+Aides to top Republicans like House Speaker Paul Ryan were quick to push back on the assumption that this was a Republican flub.

+"People are really spun up over a really dumb thing," AshLee Strong, Ryan's press secretary, tweeted.
+"But, carry on."

-Sen. Marco Rubio, who truly burst onto the national stage after his intense water-drinking moment during his rebuttal to 2013's SOTU, said he was "looking forward to tomorrow's State of the Uniom."
+Sen. Marco Rubio, who arguably became famous after his intense water-drinking moment during his rebuttal to 2013's SOTU...

+...tweeted that he was "looking forward to tomorrow's State of the Uniom."

-The Sergeant at Arms spokesperson could not say whether the office had messed up tickets before.
-Apparently, the "design remains pretty much the same."
+The Sergeant at Arms spokesperson could not say whether the office had ever messed up an needed to reprint the SOTU tickets, "but I don't recall it happening before."

+Others thought the real story was how and why the State of the Union tickets looked like "a construction paper ticket to a middle school bake sale."

+Apparently, the SAA spokesperson said, the "design remains pretty much the same" every year.

 "Sometimes the colors and little details change and obviously the dates," he said.
-"But I don't recall [the need to reprint due to an error] happening before."

 Brianna Sacks is a reporter for BuzzFeed News and is based in Los Angeles.